 On Doom's final attempt, the Silver Surfer agreed to help stop his master.
 With Mr. Fantastics Nullifying device, Doom's power siphoning armor and Captain America's shield, the Surfer was able to destroy Galactus, but at the cost of his own life.

-Galactus appeared on the animated Fantastic 4, begun by Hannah-Barbera in 1967.
+Galactus appeared on the animated Fantastic 4, created by Hannah-Barbera in 1967.
 Galactus was voiced by Ted Cassidy.
 For some strange reason, he had green skin and a blue costume instead of his usual color scheme from the comics.

 Galactus appeared in the 1994 animated series of the Fantastic Four in the first and second season.
 Galactus was voiced by Tony Jay.